matplotlib/CZI_2020-07_mpl/CZI.md

 developers time to handling these tasks.

-In addition to the reactive work there are incremental improvements that are bigger in scope that can easily be done with volunteer effort.
-These projects can range from fixing long standing rendering artifacts, deep-dive documentation into the why of the API design, improving performance, to new user facing features.
-For example these are projects at the scale of adding color-blind filters to all of the user interfaces so users can preview their visualizations.
-In addition to the technical work of adding the filter and UI code we also need to do research to make sure we are doing it correctly.
-We propose devoting a quarter of a developer to these small projects.
+In addition to the reactive work there are incremental improvements that require larger blocks of time.
+These projects range from fixing long standing rendering artifacts, to deep-dive documentation into the why of the API choices, to performance improvements, to new user facing features.
+For example, we have a proposal to add filters to the UI to preview what plots will look like under different types and degrees of color-blindness.
+To implement this we need to both do the programming and design work to add the feature, we need to research how to properly implement the filters and consult with color-perception experts.
+We propose devoting a quarter of a developer to these mid-sized enhancements projects.

 Building on what we have learned in the past year working on re-designing the low-level architecture we will :